How to spend Mother’s Day without mum

 Visit her grave or where you scattered her ashes

-This one can be a bit more difficult for those spending their first Mother’s Day without mum, but if you think you can, then visiting the place where you properly said goodbye to your mum can be a good first step towards finding closure.
+This one can be a bit more difficult for those spending their first Mother’s Day without mum, but if you think you can, then visiting the place where you properly said goodbye can be a good first step towards finding closure.

 Take some time out in your day to visit her grave or the place where you scattered her ashes.
 Cemeteries are quiet by nature and provide much-needed peace and quiet for some gentle contemplation.

-If you’re missing your mum on Mother’s Day, but feel you aren’t ready to visit her place of rest, then a simple alternative could be to plant a small tree or bush in her memory.
+If you’re missing your mum on Mother’s Day but feel you aren’t ready to visit her place of rest, then an alternative could be to plant a small tree or bush in her memory.
 This will allow you to visit her at any point until you’re ready for an official visit.

 Remember that it’s okay to say no to Mother’s Day celebrations